 - pipe – $29.00

 - wood screws – $5.25

 - sandpaper – FREE

 TOTAL COST – $43.15

 Hope this tutorial will help you create your own shoe rack that looks great!
-Side Note before you go: My kids like to sit on the rack but be careful if you set on an end it will fold.
+Side Note before you go: My kids like to sit on the rack but be careful if you set it without an “x” brace because the end will fold.
 I am looking into metal bracing for the back to make this not happen anymore.
 I will update the tutorial once I do!